tanthanh85/network-automation-course/modules/10_router_central_management/lab10.md

 ## Introduction

-Welcome to Module 10 of the Python Basics for Network Automation Lab Guide!
+Welcome to Module 10 of the NASP Lab Guide!
 In this module, you will build a simple, centralized web-based management console for Cisco IOS XE routers using **Python Flask**.

 This console will allow you to:
 *   Manage a simple inventory of routers using SQLite.